HOME

 National Geographic collection of Maggie Land Blanck

-Constantinople, Pont de Galata and the Golden Horn, 1918
+Constantinople, Pont de Galata (Galata Bridge) and the Golden Horn, 1918

-A pontoon bridge until it was rebuilt, the Galata Bridge was one of two bridges crossing the Golden Horn.
-The Golden Horn was for centuries the city's harbor where ships off loaded their cargos in to the warehouses that lined its shore.
+First built in 1845 and originally a pontoon bridge, the Galata Bridge was one of two bridges crossing the Golden Horn.
+The Golden Horn was for centuries the city's harbor where ships off loaded their cargos into the warehouses that lined its shore.

 In 1893 it cost "a penny" to cross the bridge on foot.
 Varying tolls were charged on animals, carriages, etc. The toll was ended in 1930.